IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 ### Typography

-Ignite UI for Angular exposes four default type scales for each of its themes, which can be used inside the [`igx-typography`]({environment:sassApiUrl}/index.html#mixin-igx-typography) mixin to define the global typography styles for an application.
-In our example, we are going to apply the bootstrap predifined `typeface` and `type-scale` but you can create your custom ones if you wish.
+Ignite UI for Angular exposes four default type scales for each of its themes, which can be used inside the [`igx-typography`]({environment:sassApiUrl}/index.html#mixin-igx-typography) mixin to define the global typography styles of an application.
+In our example, we are going to apply the bootstrap predifined `typeface` and `type-scale` but you can create custom ones if you wish.

 ```scss
 :host {